nhathuy113/rspec_boilerplate/README.md

 ## 🤝 Support

-For questions or support, please open an issue in the repository or contact the development team.
+For questions or support, please open an issue in the repository.

 ---